-In Fiscal Year 2020, SST will upgrade the Risk360 Policy & Claim Administration System to Release 6.6.
-This new release will enable the development of a risk management analytics dashboard for LGIT management to monitor financial performance at the pool level with the ability to drill down to the member level.
+In Fiscal Year 2021, Synergistic Solution Technologies (SST) will upgrade the Risk360 Policy & Claim Administration System to Release 6.6.
+This new release will include a risk management analytics dashboard for LGIT management to monitor financial performance at the pool level with the ability to drill down to the member level.
 This dashboard will include multi-level of detail for loss ratio and profitability over time for claims, loss control, and underwriting.

-In the first half of Fiscal Year 2020, a Premium Allocation tab will be added in to the existing dashboard Analysis tab in Member Portal to aide members with budgeting premium costs across departments categorized by lines of business.
-SST will also deliver a new Risk360 Loss Control Module that will increase the efficiency of LGIT's loss control staff by automating redundant operations.
+In the first half of Fiscal Year 2021, SST will also deliver a new Risk360 Loss Control Module that will increase the efficiency of LGIT's loss control staff by automating redundant operations.
 The new module will support in field data collection and streamline production of recommendations documents.

-The average changes in member premium funding levels for Fiscal Year 2020 per pool are an increase of approximately 2.7 % for the Primary Liability Pool, 3.7% increase for the Property Pool and no change for the Excess Liability Pool.
+The average changes in member premium funding levels for Fiscal Year 2021 per pool are an increase of approximately 3.8 % for the Primary Liability Pool 5.4% increase for the Property Pool and no change for the Excess Liability Pool.